 Late spring and early summer are ideal times to visit in terms of weather, allowing you to enjoy the scenic beauty of B.C. to the fullest.
 With the average temperatures hovering around 20°C (68°F), you can plan outdoor activities such as hiking, camping, and fishing without worrying about the weather conditions.

 While coastal regions of British Columbia may experience precipitation throughout the year, June marks the beginning of a drier season.
-Although there may still be few days of rain, the overall level of humidity is lower, allowing you to better soak up the sunny weather and natural splendors.
+Although there may still be a few days of rain, the overall level of humidity is lower, allowing you to better soak up the sunny weather and natural splendors.

 Average Temperature in June in British Columbia